Home

 It is similar to the charcoal Labradors that came from the black breeds.

-The Silver Labrador retriever is claimed to have all of the properties and traits as regular Labradors with their silver-coated fur as their core difference.
+The Silver Labrador is claimed to have all of the properties and traits as regular Labradors with their silver-coated fur as their core difference.

 Officially, the three different colours of Labradors still stands at three - yellow, black, and brown (chocolate) and the controversy that surrounds these rather beautiful dogs is their origin and whether silver should be a recognized colour or not.
+Other colors that are not recognized are champagne and charcoal.

 The controversy has its roots in the growing popularity of the chocolate Labradors, the variation that became so popular that the breeders of black and yellow labs witnessed a decline in owners wanting to buy their dogs.